The Muslim Philanthropy Digital Library: AUC Library Center of Excellence for Middle Eastern and Arab Cultures

 This Center, based in the American University in Cairo’s Library, is dedicated to support the interdisciplinary programs, and to embrace all disciplines in the humanities and the social sciences.
 It supports the curricula of Middle East Studies at the undergraduate and graduate levels, faculty, and scholars from the international academic community.
 It is intended to promote the study of the Middle East and Arab history, culture and heritage in a larger number of academic departments, and to facilitate the flow of information about them at the AUC, in the Egyptian and Arab world communities, and beyond.

 The Center on Philanthropy at Indiana University, Indianapolis, USA

 The Center on Philanthropy at Indiana University is a leading academic center dedicated to increasing the understanding of philanthropy and improving its practice through research, teaching, public service and public affairs.
 Founded in 1987, the Center is a part of the Indiana University School of Liberal Arts at Indiana University-Purdue University Indianapolis.

-Today, the Center boasts a thriving research program that informs the work of nonprofit professionals throughout the world.
-Academic programs related to philanthropy and nonprofit management are attracting from a diverse group of highly talented students.
-And The Fund Raising School continues to be the premier international university-based education and training program for fundraisers.
+Today, the Center conducts research and academic programs related to philanthropy and nonprofit management.
+And The Fund Raising School is an international university-based education and training program for fundraisers.